yutui1281461/pulsar/site/docs/latest/deployment/Kubernetes.md

 1. Use [minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) to run a single-node Kubernetes cluster
 1. Create a local cluster running on multiple VMs on the same machine

 For the second option, follow the [instructions](https://github.com/pires/kubernetes-vagrant-coreos-cluster) for running Kubernetes using [CoreOS](https://coreos.com/) on [Vagrant](https://www.vagrantup.com/).
-We'll provide an abridged version of those instructions here.
+We'll provided an abridged version of those instructions here.

 First, make sure you have [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.
 Then clone the repo and start up the cluster: